-Number of Class B Shares Owned or Controlled Percentage of Outstanding Class B Shares Owned or Controlled Majority Share Owner 66,598,846 97.3%
+Number of Class B Shares Owned or Controlled Percentage of Outstanding Class B Shares Owned or Controlled Majority Share Owner 66,598,854 100%

-On March 9, 2023, there were 68,475,365 Class B shares outstanding.
-To the knowledge of the directors and officers of the Company, the only person who beneficially owns, controls or directs, either directly or indirectly, 10 per cent or more of the Class B shares is ATCO Ltd. ATCO owns 66,309,246 Class B shares representing 96.8 per cent of the outstanding Class B shares.
+On March 11, 2024, there were 66,598,854 Class B shares outstanding.
+To the knowledge of the directors and officers of the Company, the only person who beneficially owns, controls or directs, either directly or indirectly, 10 per cent or more of the Class B shares is ATCO Ltd. ATCO owns 66,309,246 Class B shares representing 99.6 per cent of the outstanding Class B shares.
 ATCO is controlled by Sentgraf Enterprises Ltd. (Sentgraf) which in turn is controlled by the Sentgraf Spousal Trust (the Spousal Trust).
 Ms. Nancy Southern, Ms. Linda Southern-Heathcott and Mrs. Margaret E. Southern are the trustees of the Spousal Trust.
-ATCO, Sentgraf and the Spousal Trust are collectively referred to as the Majority Share Owner.
+ATCO, Sentgraf, the Spousal Trust and the Margaret E. Southern Spousal Trust (the MES Spousal Trust) are collectively referred to as the Majority Share Owner.